World

 Share

 UN Secretary-General Antonio Guterres also highlighted the gravity of the situation in a report to the Security Council.
-He noted that vehicles suspected to belong to Sudan’s Rapid Support Forces (RSF) have been observed times in areas of CAR where UN peacekeepers are deployed, particularly in the Am Dafok and Aouk regions.
+He noted that vehicles suspected to belong to Sudan’s Rapid Support Forces (RSF) have been observed multiple times in areas of CAR where UN peacekeepers are deployed, particularly in the Am Dafok and Aouk regions.

 Guterres stated, “In the northeast [of CAR], armed incursions linked to the conflict in Sudan continued.”

-Lacroix the collaborative efforts between the CAR government and the UN’s peacekeeping operation, MINUSCA, to extend and enhance security throughout the country, particularly in border regions.
-However, he cautioned that the security situation precarious, especially in northeastern border areas, where instability is exacerbated by the spillover of the Sudanese conflict.
+Lacroix emphasized the collaborative efforts between the CAR government and the UN’s peacekeeping operation, MINUSCA, to extend and enhance security throughout the country, particularly in border regions.
+However, he cautioned that the security situation remains precarious, especially in northeastern border areas, where instability is exacerbated by the spillover of the Sudanese conflict.

-With general elections scheduled for December, Lacroix highlighted the importance of political reconciliation to strengthen democratic governance and stability.
-He noted that the political landscape is currently marked by mistrust and tensions between the ruling majority and opposition, making the upcoming elections a “crucial opportunity” to reconciliation and consolidate stability.
+With general elections scheduled for December, Lacroix highlighted the importance of political reconciliation to strengthen democratic governance and national stability.
+He noted that the political landscape is currently marked by mistrust and tensions between the ruling majority and opposition, making the upcoming elections a “crucial opportunity” to promote reconciliation and consolidate stability.

 Share